Superstition | Chords + Lyrics

 | Bb7 B6b5 | Bb7 A6b5 | Ab7 | Bb7 N.C |

 Should this be the case, do use some open strings as that’s why it’s being done, to make it work on the guitar better.
-Just like it’s in Ebm because that’s easier for the keyboard players, especially if they’re blind! (all black keys form the Eb Minor Pentatonic).

-Stevie Wonder’s signature song
+Superstition is Stevie Wonder’s signature song!

 It may only be #74 on Rolling Stone magazine’s 500 greatest songs of all time, but it’s certainly #1 on the songs every covers band musician’s must-know-list, which is ironic as I’ve never heard anyone play Superstition’s chords 100% correct!